idra-lab/qcm-cbf/README.md

 year = {2024 (to appear)}
 }
 ```

-## Third-party material
-Third-party code and dataset have been included in this repository for convenience.

-- **LASA Handwriting dataset**: please acknowledge the authors in any academic publications that have made use of the LASA HandWriting dataset by citing: *S. M. Khansari-Zadeh and A. Billard, "Learning Stable Non-Linear Dynamical Systems with Gaussian Mixture Models", IEEE Transaction on Robotics, 2011*.

 ## Note
 This source code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.